 The capital outlay category consists of any item having a life expectancy of five years or more, such as land, buildings, ground improvements, computers/technology, buses, vehicles, furnishings and equipment.
 One of the goals of the capital plan is to have all buses in the active fleet not exceeding twelve years of age.
 The regular replacement cycle includes the purchase of three buses per year.
-Two buses were purchased from Fund 001 in fiscal-year 2015.
-Two buses were purchased in fiscal-year 2016.
-We purchased three buses in fiscal year 2017 and are assuming that we will be purchasing 3 buses in 2018.
-We are also assuming that the current 1.1 mill Permanent Improvement levy will be renewed in fiscal year 2019, otherwise the general fund would have to pick up those expenditures and the forecast would change drastically.
+Two buses were purchased from Fund 001 in fiscal-year 2017.
+We purchased three buses in fiscal year 2018, 2019 and 2020 and are assuming that we will be purchasing 2 buses in 2021.